midl-dev/midl-website.github.io/staas.md

 ---
-layout: default
+layout: cryptos
 title: Midl.dev - Staking as a service
+subTitle: Staking as a service
 ---

-# Staking as a service

 ## What is staking